vvision/wallabag-script-install/README.md

-Poche-Script-Install
+Wallabag-Script-Install
 ====================

-Poche-Script-Install is a shell script (BASH) which is made for simple installation of [poche](http://www.inthepoche.com).
+Wallabag-Script-Install is a shell script (BASH) which is made for simple installation of [wallabag](http://www.wallabag.org/).
 It downloads the last version and runs basic configuration and checking tasks.

 There is two versions of the script, one in french, one in english.

 Usage
 -----
-Put this script where poche should be executed (usally some place like /var/www/somefolder) and give it writing permissions (unix only) with the command : `chmod +x install-poche-xx.sh` where xx is your language.
+Put this script where poche should be executed (usally some place like /var/www/somefolder) and give it writing permissions (unix only) with the command : `chmod +x install-wallabag-xx.sh` where xx is your language.
-Then execute it with `sudo ./install-poche-xx.sh`.
+Then execute it with `sudo ./install-wallabag-xx.sh`.

 Remarks
 -------